Skip to Content

 How to Make Consistent Money while in High School?

-There are essentially two ways to make money as a teenager – either with a part-time/fulltime job, or “on the side” from a variety of sources (like taking surveys, occasionally babysitting a younger cousin, and selling some games back to GameStop).
+There are essentially two ways to make money as a teenager – either with a part-time/full-time job, or “on the side” from a variety of sources (like taking surveys, occasionally babysitting a younger cousin, and selling some games back to GameStop).

 It’s really up to the teen and their parents if they’d like to make consistent money as a high schooler – meaning having a formal job, whether that’s part-time or full-time – or if they just want to try for side income.

 A job will give consistent money.
-They’ll likely be given a set schedule (or they’ll have to sign up for time slots to work on a week, bi-weekly, or monthly basis), and so they know ahead of time what earnings will be.
+They’ll likely be given a set schedule (or they’ll have to sign up for time slots to work on a weekly, bi-weekly, or monthly basis), and so they know ahead of time what earnings will be.

 pink, orange, bright box, text overlay "get the teen job lab - list of online/offline teen job search hotspots, teach your teen how to job search, etc."